linkfluence/radarly-py/docs/officialdoc/architecture/searchparameter.rst

    On Twitter, if we simply look for a hashtag, always write the hashtag with the #.
-But if we want to search for a hashtag as well as a word, enter the the hashtag with and without the #.
-Not only the bare word.
+But if we want to search for a hashtag as well as a word, enter the the hashtag with and without the #, not only the bare word.
 Some retweets exceed 140 characters and are therefore cut off.
 When you query for a hashtag that has been cut, we miss these posts.
-The hashtags being cut off, you lose the ability to query on these hashtags.
+The hashtags in the textfield being cut off, you lose the ability to query on these hashtags.
 One workaround for this truncated hashtag problem, is to retrieve information in the general meta-information so that we can recover these publications.

 Screen names
    ``<platform>.mentions.screen-name:linkfluence OR @linkfluence OR